-Technology Basics: 0.5 credits - This course introduces students to skills that they will need in today's digital learning environment.
-They will learn keyboarding, basics of Internet safety, copyright respect, acceptable use policy, basic word processing and presentation skills, and an introduction to web page design.
+MS Technology Basics - This course introduces middle school students to skills that they will need in today's digital learning environment.
+They will learn keyboarding, how to best utilize the software provided by the school, how to be safe and smart online, and other technology skills to succeed in and out of the classroom.
 Associated Pathways: Computer Science and Programming.